KristinaMatuleviciute/reading_list/README.md

 ## Features

-- View a list of books
+- **Browse Reading Lis**t: View a list of books with details.

-- Add a new book to the reading list
+- **Add New Book**: Easily add a new book to your reading list.

+- **Remove from List**: Delete books from your reading list when you're done or decide not to read them.

-- Update the status of a book (Unread, In Progress, Finished)
+- **Track Reading Progress**: Update the status of a book to Unread, In Progress, or Finished.

-- Delete a book from the reading list
+- **Dynamic Icon Changes**: The book icon dynamically changes based on its status.
+For example, it could display different book icons for Unread, In Progress, and Finished statuses.

-- Mark a book as a favorite (Favorite icon turns red)
+- **Favorite Marking**: Mark a book as a favorite, with the favorite icon turning red for easy identification.

 ## Prerequisites